rsalmei/about-time/README.md

 There's also the `duration` property, which returns the actual float time in seconds.

-You can also use it like:
+You can also use it like this:

 ```python
 t = about_time(func_1)
 t = about_time(lambda: func_2('params'))
 ```

+If you use the callable handler syntax, there will be a new field called `result` to get the outcome of the function!

 Or you can mix and match both: